NAV

 st_speed The speed of the car, in km/h, at the speed trap, which is a specific point on the track where the highest speeds are usually recorded.

-Below is a table that correlates segment values to the colors displayed on TV broadcasts.
+Below is a table that correlates segment values to their meaning.

 Value Color